AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 1. Use `CTRL + click` to open the .NET Aspire dashboard.
 Once the dashboard loads, click the link to open our chat application.

 1. First we will test our RAG Pattern app with its new vector search, system prompt and response generation.
 In the web application, create a new chat session and ask, `What bikes do you have?`.
 The AI assistant should respond with a list of bikes available from the product catalog.

+    Notice the number of *Generation Tokens* and the *Time* are now significantly higher because we're passing in more data for the model to analyze.
+We'll look at optimizing this in the next exercise.

 1. Next, let's ask a follow up question. `Do you have mountain bikes?`.
 The AI assistant should then respond with a list of mountain bikes.